blockmason/link-workshop/activity3/activity3.md

 >Then, we want to take an instance of the Lending contract and access the total number of Loan objects with the `loansCount` variable.
 ```
     App.contracts.Lending.deployed().then(function(instance) {
-      //Assign instance to a variable to access it in our callback
+      //Assign instance to a variable to access it later in our callback
       lendingInstance = instance;
       return lendingInstance.loansCount();
     }).then(function(loansCount) {
-      var loans = $("#loans");
-      loans.empty();
+      let loanString = '';
+      let promises = [];

+      // Loop through to retrieve each Loan object.
+Remember we will only get back a Promise, not the actual object.

-      // Loop through each Loan object and parse its contents to display
+      // Extact each Loan object after the Promise resolves and render the `loanString`.

       loader.hide();
       content.show();